cavg/cavg.github.io/_posts/2015-11-15-debugging-grails-apps-without-ide-using-jdb.markdown

 date: 2015-11-15 22:41:04
 categories: grails
 ---
-I'm a fan of Sublime Text IDE, it is simple, easy to use and it has a lot of awesome packages, but for some programming languages have not a good support.
+I'm a Sublime Text IDE fan, is simple, easy to use and has a lot of awesome packages, but for some programming languages have not a good support.
 Languages derived of JVM are a good sample of that.

 One thing I miss in Sublime 3 is a debugger.
-These days I've been developing in Grails 3, who doesn't have real support in most used (free versions) IDEs such as Eclipse, Netbeans or IntelliJ.
+These days I've been developing in Grails 3, for that case other IDEs (Eclipse, Netbeans or IntelliJ) don't have either real support for common tasks.

 So one solution is to use Java Debugger (JDB).